rachaelbabister/lyric-quiz/README.md

 To fork a repository on Github, follow these steps:

 1. Log in to Github - or step up a new account.
-2. Click on the repository for [Blush Bakes by Rach](https://github.com/rachaelbabister/blush-bakes-by-rach).
+2. Find the repository for [Lyrical Blankety Blank](https://github.com/rachaelbabister/lyric-quiz) (the repository for the quiz is called 'lyric-quiz').
-3. Click the Fork button in the top right corner.
+3. Click the Fork button in the top right corner (below where 'Settings' is).

 #### How to Clone

 To clone a repository on Github, follow these steps:

 1. Log in to Github - or step up a new account.
-2. Find the repository for [Blush Bakes by Rach](https://github.com/rachaelbabister/blush-bakes-by-rach).
+2. Find the repository for [Lyrical Blankety Blank](https://github.com/rachaelbabister/lyric-quiz) (the repository for the quiz is called 'lyric-quiz').
 3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 5. Type 'git clone' into the terminal and paste the link you copied in step 3.
 Press enter.